-Over the next five years the Chesapeake and Ohio Canal National Historical Park in partnership with professional educators, communities, and partner organizations will develop a comprehensive park education program featuring interdisciplinary curriculum-based programs and resources for a variety of ages and grade levels.
+Over the next five years the Chesapeake and Ohio Canal National Historical Park, in partnership with professional educators, communities, and partner organizations will develop a comprehensive park education program featuring interdisciplinary curriculum-based programs and resources for a variety of ages and grade levels.

 Join C&O Canal Rangers for a day in the park to learn about curriculum based education programs available to local students.
 Education programs are designed in collaboration with local teachers and include pre/post visit materials, a STEM activity and are tied to national and state learning standards.
 The 8-hour training focuses on grade specific curriculum programs.
 Teachers participating will receive a stipend and are guaranteed bus funding in the upcoming school year to visit the park.
-Please check back in April 2015 for upcoming workshop dates during summer months, as well as other professional development opportunities.

 For more information on upcoming workshops, email us!